threadi/external-files-in-media-library/readme.txt

 == Support for other plugins ==

-Use external URLs when importing products via CSV in a [WooCommerce](https://wordpress.org/plugins/woocommerce/) store (including access data for these e.g., via AN FTP).
+Use external URLs when importing products via CSV in a [WooCommerce](https://wordpress.org/plugins/woocommerce/) store (including access data for these e.g., via an FTP).

 Add external files on download lists of [Download Lists with Icons](https://wordpress.org/plugins/download-list-block-with-icons/).